Hasna hena flower picture

 Hasna Hena petals develop in the early hours of the night.
 That is to say, after the light of day has been removed and the darkness has descended, the flowers begin to bloom and as the night progresses, it is fully developed and spreads a soothing fragrance.

-Classification of Hasna hena flower.
+Classification of The Hasna hena flower.

-Availability of Hasna hena flower.
+Availability of Hasna hena flower the world.

-Characteristics, Shapes and Sizes of Hasna Hena.
+Characteristics, Shapes and Sizes of Hasna Hena flower.

-Hasna hena tree is one type of creeper and bush.
+According to scientific research, Hasna hena tree is one type of creeper and bush.
 It is an evergreen woody plant and grows up to four meters or 13 feet tall.
 The leaves are oblong, smooth and three to four centimeters long.
-Its stems and branches have many white spots which make the stems attractive along with the leaves of the tree.
+Its stems and branches have many white spots which make the stems attractive along with the leaves of the tree.The flowers are cylindrical, whitish and up to 2 cm long in 5 petals.
+At the apex of each branch of the tree clusters a large number of flowers.
+The flower structure is look thin and long.

-Benefits and uses of Hasna hena flower.
+Benefits and Uses of Hasna hena flower.

 This flower is used for many purposes, some of which are mentioned below: